bossiemanuele/bossiemanuele.github.io/_portfolio/2026_Optics.md

 A computational framework is being developed to simulate these dynamics and explore the parameter space relevant to manufacturing.

-## My Contributions

-- Contributed to the development of a **computational model** for thin-film adhesion dynamics
-- Implemented and tested simulation components to analyze bonding behavior
-- Explored how variations in physical parameters affect adhesion outcomes
-- Supported the interpretation of results to inform practical manufacturing insights

 ## Impact

 The ultimate goal of this work is to provide **actionable guidance to manufacturers**, enabling: